argythana/uoa_py_course/README.md

 * No exams, one final assignment, which is different for each student.
 * Two types of practice exercises: beginners and intermediate.
 Both are optional and are graded only positively (extra points if you submit them).
 * Only "intermediate" practice exercises will be given feedback.
 * The final assigment topic is chosen by the student.
-The student will be graded on the quality of the work and the presentation of the work.

 ## Course Content
 ### Topic 1: Basic python for Everything
-See lecture files 1-5 of the e-class.
+See lectures 1 to 5.
-The goal of this section is to learn the basics of python to work with Data.
+The goal of this section is to learn some of the very basics of python.

 ### Topis 2: Working with Data and Dataframes
-See lecture 6 files of the e-class.
+See lecture 6.

 ### Topic 3: EDA, Static and Interactive Visualisations
-See lecture 7 files of the e-class.
+See lecture 7.

 ### Topic 4: Machine Learning Algos
-See lectures 8-12 files of the e-class.
+See lectures 8-12.

 ### Section 5: Deep Learning and AI (WIP)
-Lectures 13-14 files of the e-class.

-### Section 6: Python and Databases (WIP)
+Lectures 13-14.

 ### Extra: Python in the workplace by Program graduates.
 "Beta" optional presentations, started in 2024, scehduled June 2024.
-Example A: Worklow with data and python in a betting company.
+Example A: Data management and reporting worklow in a betting company.
 Example B: Auditing Cybersecurity Documents with a fine-tuned LLM.
 Example C: Administrative work tasks at a University.
 (Generate mass word documents, pdfs, and emails).